ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 The focus of this tutorial is to get you started with R, and to see how easy it is to start doing some cool stuff.
-We will not yet dive into how R and the R syntax really work, so do not be allarmed if you do not understand the code that you’ll be using.
+We will not yet dive into how R and the R syntax really work, so do not be alarmed if you do not understand the code that you’ll be using.
 For now, just focus on getting R running, getting familiar with how to run code, and playing around with it.